top of page

 • Have a partner mark your distance with a polyspot

-• Measure the distance with a measuring tape or by using premarked lines
+• Measure the distance with a measuring tape or premarked lines

 2: Running Long Jump

-Overview - Students run fast, then take off from one foot and jump (1 foot to 2 feet) as far as they can into a pit or on to a mat and then measure results.
+Overview - Students run at full speed, take off from one foot, and jump as far as they can into a pit or onto a soft mat, then measure their results.

 Track and Field Activities in PE: Running Long Jump